Danielle504/Code-Path-Tip-Calculator/README.md

 # Code-Path-Tip-Calculator
 A Swift app utilized to calculate the tip for a bill.
-# Pre-work - *Name of App Here*
+# Pre-work - Tippy

-Code-Path-Tip-Calculator is a tip calculator application for iOS.
+Tippy is a tip calculator application for iOS.

 Submitted by: Danielle Garsten